kurtosis-tech/kurtosis/docs/docs/reference/starlark-instructions.md

     # Each item corresponds to one shell argument, so ["echo", "Hello world"] behaves as if you ran "echo" "Hello world" in the shell.
     # MANDATORY
     command = ["echo", "Hello, world"],
+    # A Service name designating a service that already exists inside the enclave
+    # If it does not, a validation error will be thrown
+    # MANDATORY
+    service_name = "my-service"
 )

 result = plan.exec(